 - Refill clay teapot/Gaiwan with hot water

-- Infuse tea for around 10s – 20s for the first brew, extending extra 20s infusion time for the following brew.
+- Infuse tea for around 10s – 20s for the first brew, extending an extra 20s infusion time for the following brew.

 Storage of Pu’erh Tea